nsinenian/StockClassifier/README.md

 The result will be either a 0 or a 1 indicating whether the stock is predicted to overperform (1) or underperform(0) relative to the S&P 500.
 An exception may be thrown if sufficient date is not available for the selected stock ticker (an internet connection is required to download data).
 The pretrained model was trained using only S&P 500 stock data.
 Please note that certain external packages are required as described below under [**dependencies**](#dependencies).

-## Notebooks

-The workflow for model training starts with a data visualization notebook (`data_visualization.ipynb`).
-This notebook can be used to inspect categorical features of stocks and time-series data, including daily and quarterly time-series of interest.
-After data inspection, features can be generated using a second notebook (`data_processing.ipynb`).
-The notebook is setup such that with 4 functions that generate features: one for each of the data frequencies involved (categorical, daily and quarterly) plus a function to generate labels.
-As such, only these four functions need to be modified to include new features of interest.

-Model training and prediction generation is implemented in two notebooks, respectively (`training.ipynb` and `prediction.ipynb`).
-These notebooks rely on the aforementioned Python classes implemented to work with PyTorch as discussed further below.

-## Python Classes
-The following classes have been implemented for use in training a model and generating predictions:

-  - `StockDataSet`: A dataset derived from a PyTorch dataset to hold training and testing data
-  - `StockClassifier`: A deep learning model definition class
-  - `StockClassifierEstimator`: A class used to train a `StockClassifier` model (object instance)
-  - `StockClassifierPredictor`: A class that can be used to load a trained model and obtain predictions

-Unless significant changes to the model are desired, these classes can be used with a wide range of categorical features and time-series features with daily, quarterly frequencies.
-These classes are used in the data processing, training, and prediction notebooks.

 ## Dependencies
 Use of the notebooks and Python classes require the following external dependences: